Search

 Building History

 Completed in 2009, Exchange Place 1 (EP1) is the largest of the three offices built by Scottish Widows Investment Partnership.
-Despite its scale, EP1 is dated and austere.
-It falls well short of current and future standards of occupier wellbeing, sustainability and environmental performance.
+But since its construction the working world has changed and it doesn't fit current requirements for occupier wellbeing, sustainability and environmental performance.

 Proposal